 - pepper to taste

-- Bring noodles to a boil.
-Preheat oven & place a large empty bowl in it for future tossing.
+- Bring a large pot of water to boil.
+Preheat oven to 200 degrees (or lowest setting) and place a large empty bowl in it for future tossing.

-- Meanwhile in a saucepan on medium heat, cook the pancetta & garlic.
+- Meanwhile in a saucepan on medium heat, cook the pancetta and garlic.
 Set aside.

-- In a small bowl, whisk eggs & cream.
+- In a small bowl, whisk eggs and cream.
 Set aside.

-- Drain noodles & add to the warm bowl with butter.
+- Cook pasta according to package directions.
+Drain and add to the warm bowl with butter.
 Toss well.

-- GRADUALLY stir in egg & cream mixture.
-Toss in pancetta & pecorino, reserving a little to garnish with.
+- GRADUALLY stir in egg and cream mixture.
+Toss in pancetta and pecorino, reserving a little to garnish.
 Pepper to taste.